BharaviS/2025_Hello_World/Classes_And_Objects/MyMath/README.md

 - MyMath is a simple Python class project built to practice Object-Oriented Programming concepts.
 - Demonstrates use of classes, objects, and methods
-- Uses *args to handle variable number of inputs
+- Use *args to handle variable number of inputs
 - Implements basic arithmetic and factorial logic
 - Includes input validation and result formatting